 Do you remember a time when you could go to Hyalite on a Saturday and have your pick of campsites?
 How about a hike to the M without seeing another person?
 Those days are long gone.
 We are so lucky to live in a place where the mountains are our playground and we can get to them quickly.
 But, so can everyone else!
 These days, if you want a quiet trail or a campsite to yourself, you either have to go further away or plan way in advance.
 (At least everyone moving here is getting out to enjoy all the awesomeness!)

 Bozeman is full of friendly people, it always has been and it still mostly is.
 But, with an influx of people, this is bound to change.
 Luckily this feels like a small shift, however, a little bit of the friendliness and good old Montana manners are getting lost in the growth.
 This goes hand in hand with a sense of Bozeman entitlement.
 Who’s to blame for the growing pains?
 There are the Bozeman natives who have seen the most change and have plenty of opinions on it.
 Then there are the ones who have moved here in the last decade or so and now wish it would stop.
 They got the opportunity to move here but don’t want anyone else to.

-Homes prices have been steadily rising in Bozeman the past few years, and even though things are slowing down slightly, prices remain well above average.
+Homes prices have been steadily rising in Bozeman the past few years, and they remain well above average.
 The same goes for the rental market in Bozeman with high rent prices and low inventory.
 Finding affordable housing can be a real struggle and is a hot topic in Bozeman.